 5. Seek Professional Help

 If you’re feeling the pressure this holiday season, please know you’re not alone.
 Many people don’t think about turning to their family doctor to help cope with stress and anxiety.
 We invite you to come in and meet with one of our qualified family physicians.
 Our compassionate professionals can help suggest lifestyle changes or prescribe medication when necessary.
-For more information or to schedule an appointment, visit our website at BinghamMemorial.org.
+For more information or to schedule an appointment with one of our mental health professionals, please click here.